-Add more fresh fruit flavor to your drink.
+- Add more fresh fruit flavor to your drink.
 Want to make a strawberry mojito mocktail?
+Add fresh strawberries!
 Or a mango mojito mocktail?
-Grab your favorite fresh fruit and add it to your glass along with the mint and lime.
-Muddle to break up the fruit and release its juices, then continue to make the drink as instructed.
+Add fresh, ripe mango!
+Grab your favorite fresh fruit and add it to your glass first.
+Muddle to break up the fruit and release its juices, then make the drink as instructed.

-Absolutely!
-Lime, strawberry, or blackberry flavored sparkling water would be delicious in this mojito mocktail in place of club soda.
+- Try flavored sparkling water.
+Lime, strawberry, or blackberry flavored sparkling water is delicious in this mojito mocktail in place of the club soda.

-The only alcohol in a classic mojito is white rum, so it’s easy to make both mojitos with liquor and mojitos without booze.
-Get the recipe for a classic rum mojito
+The only alcohol in a classic mojito cocktail is white rum, so it’s easy to make both traditional mojitos with liquor and these mojitos without booze. >Get the recipe for a classic rum mojito.

 Looking for More Delicious Mocktail Recipes?

 Alcohol-free cocktails - a.k.a. mocktails (What is a mocktail?) - are one of my favorite things to make on hot summer days because I want something delicious and refreshing, but without the effects of alcohol.

 What to serve with Non-Alcoholic Mojito Mocktails